Hospice and Palliative Care

 - Bereavement counseling

 Hospice care can be provided wherever the patient considers home.
 This can be in the patient's home, a relatives' home, a nursing home, an assisted living, a hospice facility, or a setting of the patient's and/or family's choice.
-The hospice team will work with you to ensure that your needs are met and that you are comfortable during this time.
+The hospice team works diligently with all patients to ensure their needs are met, and they remain comfortable during this time.

 How to pay for hospice care